Dre Campbell Farm

 Who knew that gypsum could do so much for your lawn and garden?
 Not only does it improve soil structure and relieve compaction, but it also adds essential nutrients like calcium and sulfur.
 And unlike lime, it doesn’t affect your soil’s pH.

-Moreover, if you want to keep veggies such as tomatoes and bell peppers healthy and free from blossom end rot, add some gypsum to your garden.
-This will help ensure that they’re getting enough calcium, which is essential for preventing this disorder.
+Moreover, add some gypsum to your garden to keep veggies such as tomatoes and bell peppers healthy and free from blossom-end rot.
+This will help ensure they get enough calcium to prevent this disorder.

 Takeaway